ANaula/Bunny-Farm/README.md

 ## Purpose

 This c++ program was made to simulate a bunny farm over an 11 year timespan.
 It displays information for each bunny in the farm, notifies you when a bunny is born or has died, and shows the pen represented by a grid and where the bunnies are in that grid.
-The information is recorded in a text file and outputted.
+The information is recorded in a text file and displayed in a console window.

 ## How it works